openstack-archive/fuel-plugin-solidfire-cinder/docs/solidfire-cinder-guide.rst

       .. image:: figures/cinder-solidfire-plugin.png
          :width: 100%

 #.
+If you would like the SolidFire configuration in the 'default' section of the configuation file
+   (not recommended) uncheck the 'Multibackend Enabled' box.

+#.
 Enter the Cluster Admin account information (account and password) and the IP address
    of the Management Virtual IP (MVIP) of the SolidFire Cluster.